executablebooks/sphinx-external-toc/README.md

 - Words are split by `_`
 - The first "word" is removed if it is an integer

-For example, for a site with files:
+For example, for a project with files:

 ```
 index.rst